Ekediee/course-allocation-backend/model_document.md

 Key Fields:
 - `name`: Unique identifier (e.g., "First Semester", "100L").
+- `is_active`: (Semester only) Flags if the semester is currently active for allocation.

 Relationships:
 - Both are used in `ProgramCourse` to define when a course is offered and for which student level.